-How a Perfect Resume Look Like ?.
+How does a Perfect Resume Look Like ?.
 How you format and layout the content of your resume is just as important as the actual content.
-Because it has to be easy for someone to quickly scan over and pick out the most important pieces of information.
-Always think that the top third of your resume is a snapshot.
-So “How a perfect resume look like”.
+Because it has to be easy for someone to quickly scan over and pick out the essential pieces of information, always think that the top third of your resume is a snapshot.
+So “How a perfect resume looks like.”

 How a Perfect Resume Look Like ? – Expert Opinion

 It’s a quick summary.
-So they understand exactly who are they dealing with and what’s their realm of knowledge to figure out are you a good fit or not.
-When you’re looking at your work experience on your resume and you’re trying to break it down.
+So to understand who they are dealing with and what’s their realm of knowledge to figure out you are a good fit or not.
+When you’re looking at your work experience on your resume, you’re trying to break it down.
 I usually recommend a format where you have a small paragraph that describes your role and responsibilities.
-At the end of the day what were you hired to do?
-And then underneath that you use bullets.
+At the end of the day, what were you hired to do?
+And then underneath that, you use bullets.

 Using Bullet Points On Your Resume

-The bullet points are a great technique to draw the eye to your bragging points which depends on How a Perfect Resume Look Like.
+The bullet points are a great technique to draw the eye to your bragging points, depending on How a Perfect Resume Looks Like.
 Always think bullet points equal bragging points.
 And when you’re talking about those bullets, you want to use action verbs.
-If you are fresh out of school if you are entry-level, you get one page of real estate.
-You haven’t done enough to warrant a second page you don’t get that much real estate.
-If you’re five or more years out of the out of college, you’ve had a job or two you, have enough material you’re allowed to go to a second page.
-Your header should be larger.
-And normally anywhere from 13 or 14 all the way up to 16 depending on what you’re emphasizing.
-But your main body is tended to be a 10 to 12 font sizes.
-I recommend going as low as half an inch all the way around the margin.
-But definitely don’t go any lower than that.
+If you are fresh out of school, you get one page of real estate if you are entry-level.
+You haven’t done enough to warrant a second page; you don’t get that much real estate.
+If you’re five or more years out of college, you’ve had a job or two you, have enough material you’re allowed to go to a second page.
+Your header should be more significant.
+And typically anywhere from 13 or 14 up to 16, depending on what you’re emphasizing.
+But your main body is tended to be a 10 to 12 font size.
+I recommend going as low as half an inch around the margin.
+But don’t go any lower than that.
 You run into issues with printing at that point.
-And frankly if you need to go smaller than that, you’re trying to cram too much information in.
-You need to reevaluate what you’re putting in there in the first place.
+And frankly, if you need to go smaller than that, you’re trying to cram too much information in.
+It will help if you reevaluate what you’re putting in there in the first place.

 Thanks for reading How a Perfect Resume Look Like, Do share with your friends and family.